 How to Get Rid of Moles?

 Moles are small pests that live underground.
-They are furry, have paws and extra thumbs that help them make tunnels more easily.
-Moles are considered to be blind and deaf but actually, they can see movements and light.
+They are furry and have paws and extra thumbs that help them make tunnels more easily.
+Moles are considered to be blind and deaf, but actually, they can see movements and light.

-The ways you can get rid of moles are several and it’s not an easy battle.
+There are several ways you can get rid of moles, and it’s not an easy battle.
 Still, you can try these ones:

 - Nitrogen gas: recently, many people use the nitrogen gas to get rid of moles.
 It’s also safe for the environment.

-- Make a mole repellent: for the solution you’ll have to mix ¼ cup of castor oil, 1-2 tbsp. of dish soap, 1-2 tbsp.of cayenne pepper.
+- Make a mole repellent: for the solution you’ll have to mix ¼ cup of castor oil, 1-2 tbsp. of dish soap, 1-2 tbsp. of cayenne pepper.
 To this mix, add 1-2 tbsp. of water and pour the whole mixture into a spray bottle.
-Apply on the areas where you have evidenced moles presence, such as raised humps and the surrounding.
+Apply to the areas where you have evidenced moles presence, such as raised humps and the surrounding.

 How to Get Rid of Ticks?